 “… More than one-third of active cardmembers made at least one purchase on Amazon in the past year and millions of our cardmembers shop using their ThankYou Points to redeem for purchases through Shop With Points on Amazon,” said the Citi news release.
 “So Citi and Amazon saw an opportunity to offer another convenient, easy financing option at checkout.”

-Depending on the purchase amount, cardmembers may have one to five equal monthly payment plans to choose from and receive a low APR.
+Not including the new, 24-month 0 percent APR offer, cardmembers have one-to-five equal monthly payment plans to choose from and receive a low APR.
 Here’s a breakdown of each payment option:

 - Purchases of $100 or more: 3 equal monthly payments (6.74 percent APR)